jacekroszkowiakdev/products-component/frontend/README.md

 ### Configuration

-1. Create a .env file in the root of your project and define the following variable:
+1. Create a .env file in the frontend folder and define the following variable:

     ```env
     VITE_PORT=your_desired_port_number
     ```

-2.  in project root directory run `npm i` to install all the dependencies
+2. In project root directory run `npm i` to install all the dependencies.

-3.  to start the project run `npm run dev` and **ctrl+click** to on the link to open in the browser
+3. To start the project run `npm run dev` and **ctrl+click** to on the link to open in the browser.